bloudermilk/acts_as_async/README.md

 ### Basic usage

-You can use any of the three `async` methods to enqueue the execution of any methods on your class:
+There are three ways to async any method from your class:

     post = Post.create(:body => "Wow, acts_as_async is neat!")